Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 - What will the dev teams prefer?
 A short and concise, or a longer and detailed framework?

-If you’re dealing with military grade stuff that needs tons of security, then maybe it is better to go for a detailed framework.
+If you’re dealing with military grade systems that needs tons of security, then maybe it is better to go for a detailed framework.
 Then you have proper reasoning, and most likely have enough budget to make the process painless by assigning dedicated resources to both continuously improve the activity and help teams out when conducting it.

 Launching the activity! #